sercankulcu/sercankulcu.github.io/_teaching/programming-with-c.md

 ### Week 37: Debugging, Testing, and Analysis
 - Compiler warnings as the first line of defense
 - Interactive debugging with GDB: breakpoints, watchpoints, and backtraces
-- Address, undefined-behavior, and leak sanitizers
 - Static analysis tools
 - Unit testing in C and measuring code coverage
+- Reducing a failure to a minimal reproducible case
+- Continuous integration concepts: automated builds, tests, warnings, and sanitizer runs

 [🗒️Lecture Notes (HTML)](../files/c/Week_37_Debugging_and_Testing.html)